▶️ LISTEN TO THIS ARTICLE

 • [ ] Track regulatory changes, because the deadlines keep coming

-Total timeline: 6-9 months for initial deployment, with ongoing monitoring indefinitely.
-Budget: plan for compliance costs of 40-60% on top of your technology spend in regulated industries.
+Total timeline: plan in months, not weeks, for an initial regulated deployment, with ongoing monitoring indefinitely.
+Budget for compliance as its own workstream on top of technology build costs.

 Frequently Asked Questions